johncuicui/groceryStore-Keras/readme.md

 # Grocery Store Image Classification with Keras
 This repository contains a classification with Keras and deep learning on [grocery store image dataset](https://github.com/marcusklasson/GroceryStoreDataset).
 This dataset not only contains a large volume of natural images but also includes the corresponding information.
-We reorganize the dataset because our aim is to build a simple classification model。Then we fine-tune the DenseNet-169 for 100 epochs on our dataset.
+We reorganize the dataset because our aim is to build a simple classification model.
+Then we fine-tune the DenseNet-169 for 100 epochs on our dataset.
 ## down the grocery store image dataset
 It is available at https://github.com/marcusklasson/GroceryStoreDataset.
 ## build dataset